 - Filmfare Award for Best Director (Jabbar Patel) (1978)

 - Maharashtra State Film Award for Best Director (Jabbar Patel) (1978)

-- Though the film was not a commercial success, its songs were big hit and are still popular today
+- Though the film was not a commercial success, its songs were a big hit and are still popular today

 - Except for the main cast, most of the junior artists were actual tribal